 Q: Is there a metro link to Barcelona Airport?
 What is the name for the metro station stop at the Airport?

-A: The long awaited metro link from the city centre to Barcelona International airport (Aeroport del Prat de Llobregat) is now open and fully functional.
+A: There is a metro link from the city centre to Barcelona International airport (Aeroport del Prat de Llobregat).

-This is a brand new metro line, which opened on the 12th February 2016, linking Barcelona city and the airport.
-It is a fully automated train service (no human driver).
+This is a metro line linking Barcelona city and the airport.
+It is a automated train service (no human driver).